 Verify it worked

 - Confirm the bind.
 Boot the server and read the startup log.
-A non-loopback bind with no token prints the
+A non-loopback bind with no token refuses to start with a

-SECURITY:warning; its absence (or a token being set) means you’re either loopback or gated. - Check the access gate.
+SECURITY:error (unlessCLAWBOO_ALLOW_INSECURE=1, which logs a loud warning instead); a clean boot means you’re either loopback or gated. - Check the access gate.
 With the gate on,

 GET /api/settingsreturns{ gatewayUrl, hasToken };GET /api/healthreturns the boot probe ({ ok, degraded, fatal, checks, … }).ok: truemeans no fatal checks failed.
 See Deployment → Verify it worked.